LeonardBesseau/Password_manager_CAA/README.md

 ### Password sharing
 A user should be able to share his password with another user of the software.
-For this, he simply has to type (or select) an other username and a label and the password should be added (in a secure way) in the other user’s account.
+For this, he simply has to type (or select) another username and a label and the password should be added (in a secure way) in the other user’s account.
 Note that while sharing, the password should remain secure and not leak or stay in clear somewhere.